carlosqueiroz/plastimatch/doc/sphinx/fdk_tutorial_ii.rst

    :width: 70 %

 We now have enough information to create the geometry files.
-The drr program can create geometry files for images that lie on a circular orbit, such as the turntable system.
+The drr command can create geometry files for images that lie on a circular orbit, such as the turntable system.

 Run the following from within the pfm directory::

-  drr \
+  plastimatch drr \
     -G \
     -a 360 -N 1 \
     -g "425 560" \